janvimadhu/Day1-Task/README.md

         day1task is the name of the image which we have to refer when we run the container

         . at the end of the docker build command basically informs that the dockerfile should look for the dockerfile in the current directory.

+  Now your Docker image is ready , Let's run our application.

 STEP 2: RUN THE DOCKER IMAGE TO START THE CONTAINER